davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/session.md

 <td class="content">You can include multiple provider implementations on
 the classpath of your Spring Boot application.
-For instance, you might use Redis to cache your application’s (HTTP) session state while using {pivotal-gemfire-name} as your application’s transactional persistent store (System of Record).</td>
+For instance, you might use Redis to cache your application’s (HTTP) session state while using VMware GemFire as your application’s transactional persistent store (System of Record).</td>
 </tr>
 </tbody>